 Meeting began at 6:00 pm.
 Present were Selectmen Cloutier, Stohl and Campbell.

-On a motion made by Selectman Campbell and seconded by Selectman Cloutier, the Board approved the minutes of the March 13, 2019 meeting.
+On a motion made by Selectman Cloutier and seconded by Selectman Campbell, the Board voted to approve the minutes of the January 11, 2023 meeting.
+(Selectman Stohl abstained.)

 Checks and manifests were reviewed and signed.

 A Junkyard Permit was approved for Harry Haynes, Jr. on Fish Pond Road.

 The map maintenance contract with CAI Technologies was approved and signed.
 It was noted the price had increased $200.00 over last year.

 Marcia gave each Board member a draft copy of the Selectmen’s Report to be included in the Town Report for any changes/additions they wish to make.

 Marcia informed the Board that she had the Town Report just about complete.
 The 2023 Budget Hearing is scheduled for February 8th at 7:00 pm.
 Provided there are no changes, the Board will sign the Warrant and Budget after the meeting.
 Marcia will deliver the report to Colebrook Copy Center the next day.
 Selectman Stohl asked what the price would be if we did some pages with color on them.
 Marcia will check with Darlene at the Copy Center.